 What I learned from developing an innovation method for the public sector: Design thinking and user-centered approaches can innovate for public organizations, if …

 The focus on users, not technologies.

 Design thinking is used to create a 360° view of the problem.

-Industry is involved to map out solutions to use cases and personas.
+Industry is involved to map out solutions to use cases and for personas.

 However, adoption by residents is the ultimate objective and measure of success.